chesahkalu/My_Python/README.md

 - In each file will contain comments like notes  stating the basic description and reason of functions,algorithms and syntax.
 ## Tasks
-[1-yourname.py](./1-yourname.py) : This contains codes describing the various string inputs and outputs,including basic rules on formating and casting while using printing functions.
+[1-yourname.py](./1-yourname.py) : This contains codes describing the various string inputs and outputs,including basic rules on formating and casting while using `print` functions.

 [2-index_slicing.py](./2-index_slicing.py) : This provides some of the basic rules on indexing and slicing through basic string variable, which also works for lists.